-In ancient Athens, Solon, one of the things he instituted was debt repudiation, because he realized it was threatening the republican liberties of Athens.
+In ancient Athens, Solon instituted debt repudiation, because he realized it was threatening the republican liberties of Athens.
 More and more people were losing their land and becoming laborers on somebody else’s land.
 The plantation economy was asserting itself, and so he introduced a shaking off of debts and broke up estates and gave small farms to farmers again and tried to recreate the middle class.

-The same dynamic happened with the destruction of the Roman Republic and in the 19th-century American context, the populist movement there was very, very concerned with preventing the impoverishment of farmers.
-They were opposed to the gold standard and things like that because they were deflationary and harmed farmers especially.
+The same dynamic happened with the destruction of the Roman Republic, and in the 19th-century American context, the populist movement there was very, very concerned with preventing the impoverishment of farmers.
+They were opposed to the gold standard, because it was deflationary and harmed farmers especially.

 All of these kinds of issues are things that I’d bring back, and those have an egalitarian bite to them, but it’s not the idea of complete strict equality is the highest value in society.

 LR: Right.
 For you, it’s identity and order, you could say?

 GJ: Identity and order.
 Identity and a kind of organic society.
 That’s how I would like to think of it, and organic societies have differentiation in them.
 They’ve got hierarchies, but at the same time there has to be a moral obligation to make all those internal distinctions work for the good of everyone as opposed to this factionalist attitude that the people on the top are ruling for their benefit alone.

 LR: What does it mean, “organic society”?